nxp-mcuxpresso/mcuxsdk-examples/demo_apps/lin_stack/slave/readme.md

   and send the data to master node.
 - If button 2 was pressed, the slave will set the tick count to 20, and start another loop count.
 - Once running successfully, the state of LEDs on master node and slave node will keep aligned.
+- If master button 2 was pressed while the bus is awake, the master sends a LIN 2.1 Sporadic frame with an indicator in bit 2 of the Motor1Control byte.
+The slave detects this indicator and increments its own MOTOR1_STOP_VALUE by 10, then prints a confirmation.
+MOTOR1_STOP_VALUE resets to the default (150) when a go-to-sleep signal is received from the master.

 ## Running the demo
 If communication is successful, press the SW3 button to increase the ticks count then you will see the LED red is ON.